TroelsMortensen/CodeLabs/Tutorials/BlazorTodoTutorialPart1/009 File context.md

 Lines:
 3 Here we check if there is already a file at the given path.
 5 If there's no file, we call the `Seed()`method.
 This will be implemented shortly.
 Its purpose is to insert dummy data.
+7 We load the data from the file into the collection.

 We now need the `Seed()` method.
 It looks like this: